NVIDIA/NeMo/docs/source/asr/speech_intent_slot/models.rst

 The output is a Python dictionary object flattened as a string representation, so that the problem can be formulated as a sequence-to-sequence (audio-to-text) problem.

-The model is trained by Negative Log-Likelihood (NLL) Loss with teacher forcing and label smoothing.
+The model is trained by Negative Log-Likelihood (NLL) Loss with teacher forcing.